 - extreme pallor or bright flushing of the face

-Call 911 or your local emergency number in the case of anaphylactic shock.
-If anaphylaxis is not treated, it can be fatal.
+Call 911 or local emergency services in the case of anaphylactic shock.
+If anaphylaxis isn’t treated, it can be fatal.

-With the exception of an anaphylactic reaction, many allergies that show facial symptoms can be treated through a quick consultation with your doctor.
-In some cases, an over-the-counter antihistamine can help your body stop reacting to the allergen within a few short minutes.
+With the exception of an anaphylactic reaction, you can get treatment for many allergies that cause symptoms on the face through a quick consultation with your doctor.
+In some cases, taking an over-the-counter antihistamine can help your body stop reacting to the allergen within a few short minutes.